aral/ar.al-site/content/2019/01/11/i-was-wrong-about-google-and-facebook-theres-nothing-wrong-with-them-so-say-we-all/index.md

 You see, it simply cannot be true given how they are endorsed by some of the most well-respected groups and organisations in the world.
 All the evidence points to Google and Facebook being good actors who are not a threats to our privacy.

-## FSF and The Software Conservancy
+## FSF and The Software Freedom Conservancy

 {{<figure src="google-microsoft-and-fsf-sponsor-copyleftconf.jpeg" alt="The sponsors page of CopyLeftConf: Google, Microsoft, and FSF are among the sponsors" caption="CopyLeftConf 2019 is brought to you by Google, Microsoft, and the FSF">}}

 [The FSF](https://www.fsf.org/) is the world’s foremost defender of software freedom.
 [The Software Freedom Conservancy](https://sfconservancy.org/) “is a not-for-profit charity that helps promote, improve, develop, and defend Free, Libre, and Open Source Software (FLOSS) projects.”
-This month, The Software Conversancy is organising [CopyLeft Conference](https://2019.copyleftconf.org/) sponsored by Google, Microsoft, and the FSF.
+This month, The Software Freedom Conversancy is organising [CopyLeft Conference](https://2019.copyleftconf.org/) sponsored by Google, Microsoft, and the FSF.

 In fact, Google is such a force for good in the world that they are allowed to sponsor a CopyLeft conference [even though they ban CopyLeft licenses at their company](https://opensource.google.com/docs/using/agpl-policy/).